dyazincahya/awesome-nativescript/README.md

 - [ffmpeg](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-ffmpeg) - A NativeScript plugin that allows you to run FFmpeg commands directly on mobile devices for powerful media processing such as converting formats, compressing files, extracting audio, editing video, adding watermarks, and more.
 - [Flashlight](https://github.com/it-serve/nativescript-ui-kit/tree/main/packages/flashlight) - A NativeScript plugin that allows you to control the device's flashlight.
 - [Gesture Handler](https://github.com/nativescript-community/gesturehandler) - Declarative API exposing platform native touch and gesture system to NativeScript.
+- [GPS](https://github.com/nativescript-community/gps) - Tracks GPS location updates regardless of the app state.
+Does not depend on Google Play Services.
 - [Haptics](https://github.com/NativeScript/plugins/blob/main/packages/haptics) - A plugin that allows you to add haptics to your app.
 Playing haptics can engage people's sense of touch and bring their familiarity with the physical world into your app or game.
 - [Image Cropper](https://github.com/bthurlow/nativescript-imagecropper) - A nativeScript image cropping plugin.
 - [Image Optimize](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-imageoptimize) - Is a NativeScript plugin designed to optimize image rendering in applications, especially when handling large images, while maintaining performance and memory efficiency.